Hangover Brain Fog Causes, Symptoms and Recovery

 Sleep and REM Suppression After Drinking

 Alcohol may help you fall asleep faster.
 Later in the night, it disrupts sleep cycles².
-It reduces REM sleep, which supports memory and mood.
+It reduces REM (Rapid Eye Movement) sleep, the stage when your brain is highly active, most dreaming happens, and memory and mood are processed.
 When alcohol disrupts sleep, the brain cannot fully restore itself.

 Dehydration and Blood Sugar Level Changes

-Alcohol increases urine output³.
+Alcohol increases urine output³ because it blocks a hormone called vasopressin, which normally helps your body retain water.
 This process leads to dehydration.
 Low fluid levels reduce focus and increase fatigue.
 Alcohol consumption can also shift blood sugar levels, especially if you do not eat enough.
 These changes worsen brain fog.

 How Long Does Brain Fog Last After Drinking Alcohol